RazElbaz/OS_Ex7/README.md

 ##  Run:
+In order to run the tests for the file system, do the following:
 1. make
-2. run ./server
+2. run ./test
-3. From another terminal open as many terminals as you want and type in # ./client localhost # that the user entered is printed on our server
+3. enjoy seeing the tests :)!